 Strike up a conversation with a local farmer or rancher to learn more about their lifestyle.
 Let them steer you in the right direction with some fresh veggies, herbs and proteins for easy meal planning.

 Being a parent can be draining, but so can being a kid!
 Plan some outdoor time for everyone in the family with these fun outdoor activities for kids (and maybe pencil in some solo outdoor time for yourself, too):

 - Plan a picnic: For a change of scenery from the dining table, plan an outdoor picnic.
 Make and pack easy, nutritious treats to enjoy al fresco, then plan an after-meal activity for your little kiddos, like drawing with sidewalk chalk, running through the sprinklers, making mud pies or breaking out the hula hoops.
-Pro tip: Toss a few Bulletproof Collagen Protein Bars and Bulletproof Cold Brew Latte cans in your picnic basket for sustained energy for mom and dad.
+Pro tip: Toss a few Bulletproof Collagen Protein Bars in your picnic basket for sustained energy for mom and dad.